 - The Modern Pitching Era (1893-1919).
 With the pitcher's mound being moved back to its present distance of 60 feet 6 inches in 1893, the appearance of overhand pitching and the allowing of substitutions, the game started to take a shape very close to the modern one.
 There was also a rapid evolution in equipment, such as the introduction of fielding gloves and catchers' protective gear.

 - The Live Ball Era (1920-present).
 The major change to the rules was the banning of the spitball and other unorthodox pitches as well as the modern definition of foul balls in 1920.
-The rules have been fairly stable since that time, with the major changes being the end of the bounce home run in 1931, the definition of the strike zone (which changed a number of times), and the introduction of the designated hitter in 1973.
+The rules have been fairly stable since that time, with the major changes being the end of the bounce home run in 1931, the definition of the strike zone (which changed a number of times), the introduction of the designated hitter in 1973, and the extra innings tiebreaker in 2020.
 Other changes include the introduction of new statistics such as the sacrifice fly and the save.

 The Major League Rules